Blusutils/DESrv/README.md

 # Dedicated Extendible Server (DESrv or DES) <img src="./des_logo.png" align="center" width="100">

 Flexible and extendible framework-like server for usage in different tasks.
-This repo contains Core, DESCEndLib and PDK.
+This repo contains Core and PDK.

 ## About this